Eligibility: Men 55+ who have experienced mental health challenges, substance use, street involvement, or periods of being unhoused or unstably housed

 Step 1: Register your application/interview

-Individuals interested in applying for this WoodGreen Supportive Housing location must go through Access Point, Canadian Hearing Service (CHS), and Fred Victor organization process and waitlist to be referred to this program.
+Individuals interested in applying for this WoodGreen Supportive Housing location must go through the referral processes and waitlists of our partner agencies: Access Point, Canadian Hearing Services (CHS), and Fred Victor.

 Step 2: Call for available spots